 Life is different now.
-I’m a business professor, and try to stir the plucky innovator I see in many of my students.
+I’m a high school teacher and professor trying to stir the plucky innovator I see in many of my students.
 Still haunted by my family’s epic saga, I write to illuminate others’.
 These are friendly ghosts though, the ghosts of story.
 They remind me that the America of possibility still exists.

 The food industry gave me — a young woman of color — position, resources, and a voice I wouldn’t otherwise have.
 It also left me with an irresistible urge to tinker, and that is what I do here with words.